olamaa/Fys4150/Problem_set_2/README.md

 The Python file must be run to produce the plots.
 Use the following command to compile and run:

 python3 plots.py

+The Jacobi's method is partially borrowed from Mortens lecture notes